cattrn/incode-web-app/README.md

 ## Installation

-After clone and cd'ing into the root directory, npm install will install dependencies in the root folder, client folder and server folder.
+After clone and cd'ing into the root directory, the script install-all will install dependencies in the root folder, client folder and server folder.

 ```bash
 npm run install-all